P2-Net: Joint Description and Detection of Local Features for Pixel and Point Matching: Pixel and Point Matching

-\wb{To make the proposed network simultaneously describe and detect both 2D and 3D keypoints in a single forward pass, we design a coarse-to-fine loss $\mathcal{L}$ which can jointly optimize the description and detection objectives: It consists of a circle-guided descriptor loss $\mathcal{L}_{desc}$ that provides relatively coarse supervision for all descriptors, a batch hard detector loss $\mathcal{L}_{det}$ that finely emphasizes on the most confounding ones, and a balance factor $\lambda$.}
+} To make the proposed network describe and detect 2D and 3D keypoints in a single forward pass, we design a novel loss that jointly optimizes the description and detection objectives for both pixels and points, named \textbf{P2-Loss}: It consists of a circle-guided descriptor loss $\mathcal{L}_{desc}$ that expects distinctive descriptors to avoid incorrect match assignments, a batch-hard detector loss $\mathcal{L}_{det}$ that encourages keypoints to be repeatable under viewpoint or illumination changes, and a balance factor $\lambda$ between them.

-\PAR{Circle-Guided Descriptor Loss.} In the case of description, descriptors are expected to be distinctive to avoid incorrect match assignments.
-As shown in Fig.~\ref{fig:desc}, given a pair of an image and a point cloud $(I, P)$ and a correspondence $X Y$ between them (where $X\in I$, $Y\in P$), the descriptor loss seeks to maximize the positive similarity $d_{p}$ of corresponding descriptors ($d_X$, $d_Y$), but to minimize the negative similarity $d_{n}$ of all mismatched pairs ($d_X$, $d_{Y^N}$) and ($d_Y$, $d_{X^N}$).
-Under the cosine similarity metric, the \emph{positive} similarity $d_{p}$ and \emph{negative} similarity $d_{n}$ are defined as: To extract descriptors with distinctiveness, both hard-triplet loss and hard-contrastive loss have been successfully introduced for 2D or 3D descriptor learning \cite{dusmanu2019d2, luo2020aslfeat, bai2020d3feat}: Please note that, they all pose an extra restriction for confounding points $X^N$ and $Y^N$: and similarly for $Y^N$.
-However, we found that such loss formulations, only focus on hard pairs and do not guarantee convergence in our context due to the large discrepancy between 2D and 3D data property.

-\wb{To tackle this, we present a descriptor loss with a circular decision boundary \cite{sun2020circle}}: in which $\zeta$ represents a scale factor, $O_p$ and $O_n$ are the optimum for $d_p^j$ and $d_n^i$ respectively, $\Delta_n$ and $\Delta_p$ denote the between-class and within-class margins, respectively.
-Similar to \cite{sun2020circle}, we reduce the hyper-parameters by introducing a relaxation margin and making $O_p$=$1+m$, $O_n$=$-m$, $\Delta_p$=$1-m$, and $\Delta_n$=$m$.
-Intuitively, our loss seeks to encourage the distinctiveness of descriptors by penalizing arbitrary confounding descriptors that may result in mismatching.
-Without the restriction in Eq.~\ref{eq:restriction}, our network can firstly optimize the negatives which are easy to recognize and then focus on harder ones. \wb{Moreover, such loss formulation has a circular decision boundary that can avoid ambiguous convergence \cite{sun2020circle}.
-With such improvements, the circle-guided descriptor loss can promote robust convergence status and learn distinctive 2D and 3D descriptors.}

-\PAR{Batch Hard Detector Loss.} For the case of detection, keypoints are expected to be distinctive and also repeatable regardless of whether the viewpoint or ambient illumination changes.
-To this end, we seek a loss formulation that encourages higher saliency for more discriminative correspondences.
-Existing detectors \cite{dusmanu2019d2, luo2020aslfeat, bai2020d3feat} still focus on enforcing discriminativeness between correspondences and hard mismatches defined in Eq.~\ref{eq:restriction} and lack the supervision for globally confounding points, which typically leads to mismatching in practice.
-Moreover, the usage of ultra-wide reception mechanism in feature extraction and \wb{the circle-guided descriptor loss} further bring two risks: \textbf{1)} the ultra-wide reception will guide spatially close pixels to possess increasingly similar representations; \textbf{2)} \wb{without the restriction in Eq.~\ref{eq:restriction}, our descriptor loss will pose less emphasis on optimizing the most confounding descriptors.} Both of them will reduce the distinctiveness of keypoints and thus cause erroneous assignments.